More Rohingya being moved to Bhashan Char is a win for national sovereignty

 Many have pointed out that in this age of globalization the nation-state system is little more than window dressing and that we have already gone back to a system of ‘kingdoms, empires, and confederations’, though this time more explicitly fed by money and power.
 These new entities are not really new.
 The heads on Hydra that is capitalism shape shift in name and form but remain the same in essence.
 The most powerful people in the world today are not the heads of state but rather corporate leaders and the super-rich.

 There is reason for optimism.
 In many ways this shift is happening incrementally and is perhaps being accelerated by the climate change crisis we face as one planetary ecosystem, as one humanity.
-One notable example is the news from the city in Dayton, Ohio in the US.
+One notable example is the news from the city of Dayton, Ohio in the US.
 On December 30th the city leaders voted on the Dayton End Genocide Resolution, locally reported to be the world’s first municipal resolution condemning genocide and other crimes against humanity.
 This is one small but significant step in the right direction.
 I suspect the framers of this resolution know well about the genocide in Myanmar and the plight of the Rohingya.

 In the short term, I believe, the best that we can do as individuals is to continually use our voices, our actions, and our votes to urge our leaders -national, international, and other important actors- to prioritize humanity over nation.2